appmgr/appmgr/docs/README.md

 ### Current

+App.sh is installed through cloning the git repository and/or unpacking a tarball from the git repository.
+The directory that contains app is known as $APPSH_HOME

 App.sh related:

-    ./app
-    ./.app/lib bash libraries used by app.sh and methods ./.app/var runtime data
+    ./         The root of an application set.
+Known as $APPSH_APPS ./app      The app script, symlinked from your git clone directory ./.app/lib bash libraries used by app.sh and methods ./.app/var runtime data

 Applications:

-    ./<name>/<instance>/
+    ./<name>/<instance>/  - Known as $APPSH_INSTANCE_HOME
-        current   - symlink to the currently installed app versions/ - collection with all installed versions 1.0/
+        current           - symlink to the currently installed app versions/         - collection with all installed versions 1.0/            - A installed version.
+The zip file is unzipped here.
+                            The current directory for scripts executing from scripts/ root/
+            scripts/
           1.1/
           2.0/